Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: The mean-field game of investment and hedging

+To interpret the $Z$-component, we recast the McKean-Vlasov JBSDE \eqref{CharFBSDE} in terms of its associated JFBSDE \eqref{trueCharFBSDE}.
+The forward component $X$ is the wealth process under the MFE strategy $Z+\theta^B$.
+The backward component $(Y,Z)$ solves a JBSDE with terminal condition induced by $X$.
+If we treat this terminal condition as exogenously given, then, by \Cref{remark:becUnterPHut}, $Z$ coincides with the optimal trading strategy for an exponential utility maximizer whose terminal liability is $Y_T=\rho \mathbb{E}[X_T \vert \mathcal{F}_T^0]$, that is the competition weight $\rho$ times the conditional expectation of the terminal wealth from the MFE strategy given the common noise information.
+In this sense, $Z$ constitutes the component of the equilibrium strategy arising from the mean-field interaction. \end{remark}

+The remainder of this section as well as Sections \ref{sec:transformation} and \ref{sec:CharacterizationMFE} serve to prove \Cref{theorem:mainTheorem}.
+The basic idea of the proof is to use a BSDE characterization of optimal strategies for single-agent optimization problems (\Cref{proposition:BechUnique}) to establish a one-to-one correspondence between mean-field equilibria and solutions of a McKean-Vlasov JBSDE.
+Proving well-posedness of this McKean-Vlasov JBSDE then yields existence and uniqueness of the MFE.

+To additionally obtain a decomposition of the MFE with a clear financial interpretation, as in \Cref{theorem:mainTheorem} with corresponding interpretation in \hyperref[remark:InterpretationDecompMFE]{\Cref*{remark:InterpretationDecompMFE}.2}, we insert an intermediate step into the existence-and-uniqueness proof.
+This step is based on a change of measure to the martingale measure $\widehat{\mathbb{P}}$ (defined in \eqref{changeOfMEasure} for $\beta=B$, cf.\ notation \eqref{DefHutNotation}) associated to the dual problem of the single-agent optimization problem \eqref{SingleAgentProbForB}, and hence directly linked to its optimal strategy $\theta^B$.
+This additional step allows us to identify the respective last term in the decomposition \eqref{charMFE} of the MFE as precisely the component relating to the mean-field.

+To this end, the refined line of proof for the main theorem is as follows.
+In the first step, we establish in \Cref{lemma:MFGgleichMFG3} a one-to-one correspondence between mean-field equilibria of the MFG \eqref{MFG} and mean-field equilibria of the auxiliary MFG \eqref{MFG3}, in which the aforementioned change of measure to $\widehat{\mathbb{P}}$ appears.
+In the second step, we show in \Cref{theorem:CharUnderAssFBSDEhasSolu} a one-to-one correspondence between mean-field equilibria of this auxiliary MFG \eqref{MFG3} and solutions of the McKean-Vlasov JBSDE \eqref{CharFBSDE} (assumptions of \Cref{theorem:CharUnderAssFBSDEhasSolu} are satisfied by \Cref{lemma:ExistenceUniquenessOfSingleBSDE}).
+Establishing well-posedness of the latter in \Cref{lemma:SoluMKVbsde} yields existence and uniqueness of the MFE.
+Moreover, the well-posedness proof in \Cref{lemma:SoluMKVbsde} provides an explicit representation \eqref{MKVJBSDEReprPiThetaB} of the solution to the McKean-Vlasov JBSDE \eqref{CharFBSDE}, which in turn leads by combining \Cref{theorem:CharUnderAssFBSDEhasSolu} and \Cref{lemma:MFGgleichMFG3} to the construction of the MFE in terms of the optimal strategy of the single-agent optimization problem \eqref{SingleAgentProbForB} as stated in \Cref{charMFE} in \Cref{theorem:mainTheorem}.

-The remainder of this paper serves to prove \Cref{theorem:mainTheorem}.
-As the MFG \eqref{MFG} contains a single-agent optimization problem in the second step, the characterization of the MFE is to involve the characterization of an optimal strategy to the single-agent problem.
-To this end, we next present a characterization for the optimality of a strategy in a single-agent optimization problem with a contingent claim $\xi\in L^2(\mathcal{F}_T)$ liability to be hedged, which is exogenously given at first.
+We next present a characterization for the optimality of a strategy in a single-agent utility optimization problem with a contingent claim $\xi\in L^2(\mathcal{F}_T)$ as terminal liability to be hedged, which is exogenously given at this stage.